Vluuks/AndroidPractice/Week3/Content.md

 2. If not, inflate a new `View` object using a layout XML.
 Remember the XML we defined a few steps earlier?
 This is where we inflate it.

 3. Use the position to grab the correct item from the list.
 The list that was passed in the constructor (in this case called `objects`) should of course have class wide scope for this to work.
+Due to the unspecified contents of the `objects` list, we need to explicitly cast the result from `get()` back to a `Student` object before it can be stored inside a variable of the type `Student`.

 4. Find the right layout elements inside the `convertView` and adjust them accordingly.
 In this case we want to display the name and student number.